Skip to main content

 They consider the context in which the data will be used, the potential recipients of the data, and the likelihood that the data could be linked to other publicly available information to re-identify an individual.
 This method allows for a more tailored approach to de-identification, potentially preserving more of the data’s utility for research and analysis while still meeting the stringent privacy requirements of HIPAA.

 It is important to recognize that even with these rigorous methods, the risk of re-identification is never zero.
-The concept of “very small” risk in the is not a guarantee of absolute anonymity.
+The concept of “very small” risk in the Expert Determination method is not a guarantee of absolute anonymity.
 As data analytics and computational power continue to advance, the potential for re-identification, however slight, remains a subject of ongoing academic and regulatory discussion.

 This is why the legal and ethical frameworks surrounding wellness programs are so critical.
 They provide a necessary backstop, ensuring that even in the unlikely event of re-identification, the information cannot be used to discriminate against you.